Ninjas and their weapons - The secret warriors of ancient Japan

 Tetsubishi - the spiky trap

-Another clever tool was the tetsubishi, small pointed metal spikes that were scattered on the ground to slow down pursuers.
-These early versions of nail traps could injure foot soldiers or horses and gave the ninjas time to escape.
+Another clever tool was the tetsubishi - small, sharp metal spikes that were scattered on the ground to slow down pursuers.
+They could injure both foot soldiers and horses and gave the ninja valuable time to escape.
+These traps were often used in coordination with other weapons such as shuriken or ninja swords to gain a tactical advantage.

 The legend lives on